dmehrotra/od.dod.do/dod-frontend/analysis-tool-v1/README.md

 maybe in the pane, for each node and steadily updating it should displayed how many of the relation nodes on viz curretnly they share...

+@dhruv

-contracts should be searchable by ID
+contracts should be searchable by ID timeout errors for big searches like "new York" - by ID i am pretty sure they work, but text search seems to kill it

 the way subnodes fold out autimatically etc should be accessible in a little settings overlay